ServiceStack/rabbitmq-windows/README.md

     "C:\Program Files (x86)\RabbitMQ Server\rabbitmq_server-3.2.2\sbin\rabbitmq-plugins.bat" enable rabbitmq_management

-To see the new changes you need to restart the **RabbitMQ** Windows Service which you can do on the command line with:
+To see the new changes you need to restart the **RabbitMQ** Windows Service which can be done on the command line with:

     net stop RabbitMQ && net start RabbitMQ